EricKogut/Nautical-Photo/README.md

 ![Landing](https://storage.googleapis.com/nautical-photo-pictures/Animation.gif)

 [Nautical Photo](https://nautical-photo.uc.r.appspot.com/#/) is my submission to the 2021 [Shopify Developer Intern Challenge](https://docs.google.com/document/d/1eg3sJTOwtyFhDopKedRD6142CFkDfWp1QvRKXNTPIOc/edit).
 It tasked us with creating a photo repository application.
-For a technical explanation please see the frontend and backend folders for their own READMEs.
+For a technical explanation please see the backend folder for a more comprehensive README.
+GCP credentials and MongoDB credentials available upon request: please email eric.jkogut@gmail.com

 I opted to create a relatively simple "Instagram" clone.
 Unfortunately, I was unable to follow a TDD process, in that I wanted to ensure that the key features were possible and viable.